UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/notes/linear_transformations/kernels_ranges.md

     WORK IN PROGRESS
 {% endif %}

-## Kernels and ranges of linear transformation
+## Null spaces and ranges of linear transformation

 The most important concepts we encountered for matrices were secretly built from linear transformations.